pagkly/Zed/Investopedia4/How Cloud Computing Works.md

 Private clouds are reserved for specific clientele, usually one business or organization.
 The firm's data service center may host the cloud computing service.
 Many private cloud computing services are provided on a private network.

 Hybrid clouds are, as the name implies, a combination of both public and private services.
-This type of model allows the user more flexibility and helps optimize the user's infrastructure and security.
+This type of model allows the user more flexibility and helps optimize the user's infrastructure and [[Security|security]].

 Newer forms of cloud computing services include the community cloud, the big data cloud, and the multicloud.